slact/nchan/README.md

 ## Getting Started

-### Download
+### Install

 ##### Pre-built packages
 A source package is available for [arch linux](https://archlinux.org): [nginx-nchan-git](https://aur.archlinux.org/packages/nginx-nchan-git/).
-Debian package coming soon.
+Debian package coming soon, and maybe some others.

-### Build and Install
-For now, build a recent Nginx version with
+### From Source
+Grab the latest copy of Nginx from [nginx.org](https://nginx.org).
+Grab the latest Nchan source.
+Follow the instructions for [building Nginx](https://www.nginx.com/resources/wiki/start/topics/tutorials/install/#source-releases), except during the `configure` stage, add
 ```
 ./configure --add-module=path/to/nchan ...
-make
 ```
+Run `make`, `make install`, and enjoy.
+(Caution, contents may be hot.)

 ## Usage

 Nchan can be configured as a shim between your application and subscribers, a standalone pub/sub server for web clients, or as websocket proxy with long-polling fallback for your application.
 There are many other use cases, but for now I will focus on the above.